Need to talk? Call 1800 882 436.

 Who is eligible for Family Tax Benefit Part B?

-• If you are a single parent, grandparent or non-parent carer, the child must be under 18 years and must meet study requirements if they’re aged 16 to 18.
+• be a single parent or grandparent carer of a dependent child aged under 18 years (meeting study requirements if they're aged 16 to 18 years)

-You can’t receive FTB Part B while you’re receiving Parental Leave Pay.
+You can't receive FTB Part B while you are receiving Parental Leave Pay.

 To find out more about eligibility, visit the Services Australia website.